Ashwin268/IPL-API-Service/README.md

 # IPL-API-Service
-creating a API service for IPL dataset
+A Flask-based API to access IPL stats and insights from analyzed datasets.